Is VTI A Good Investment?

 It depends on which companies in the VTI portfolio pay dividends.
 And, the timing of when they do so.

-Once again, if you need a consistent dividend payment each quarter to cover your living expenses, then VTI may not be your best choice.
+Once again, if you need to create consistent income payments each quarter to cover your living expenses, then VTI may not be your best choice.

 During What Months Does VTI Pay Dividends?